utanvet-ellenor/client-php/README.md

 ## Sandbox environment

-By setting the `sandbox` parameter of the Client to true, the library will use the sandbox environment instead of the production one. **Please use this only when you are experimenting with your shop or integration. _Do not use it in production!_**
+By setting the `sandbox` parameter on the Client to true, it will use the sandbox environment instead of the production one.

+**Please use this only when you are experimenting with your shop or integration. _Do not use it in production!_**

 ```php
   use UtanvetEllenor/Client;